opengisch/QField-docs/en/synchronise/basemaps.rst

-BaseMaps and Imagery
+Base maps and Imagery
 ====================

-QField is able to load a Base Map from a web service.
+QField is able to load a base map from a web service.

-In QGIS with the plugin QFieldSync, set the Base Map to the "Project Configuration"
+In QGIS with the plugin QFieldSync, set the base map to the "Project Configuration"

 .. container:: clearer text-center